-Over the last decade, Pretzelmaker has cracked the Franchise 500’s top 100 franchises and become an integral member of the Global Franchise Group.
-Today Pretzelmaker has over 300 locations in more than 30 states and is a real mover and shaker in the industry.
+Over the last decade, Pretzelmaker has cracked the Franchise 500’s top 500 franchises and become an integral member of the Global Franchise Group.
+Today Pretzelmaker has over 250 locations globally.

 Auntie Anne’s has followed a similar trajectory in that the company was started back in 1988 and, like Pretzelmaker, took to franchising the very next year.
-The franchise started in Pennsylvania and has since changed ownership multiple times.
-Auntie Anne’s started out selling a whole host of fast-food products—everything from pizza, candy, and chips to (indeed) soft pretzels—until finally finding its voice.
+The franchise started in Pennsylvania and has since changed ownership multiple times but is based in Lancaster, PA.
+Auntie Anne’s has over 1,900 stores globally.
+Auntie Anne’s is ranked #400 in the Franchise 500.

-Since it commands over 1000 locations in multiple countries and brings a proven model to bear for its investors, Auntie Anne’s is in a unique selling position.
-The catch is that Auntie Anne’s may require higher standards in terms of net worth and liquidity requirements.
+Since it commands over 1,900 locations in multiple countries and brings a proven model to bear for its investors, Auntie Anne’s is in a unique selling position.

-The franchise does offer flexible options to its investors—e.g., site locations ranging from inline and kiosk setups to food trucks and satellite locations—but all of this comes at a substantial cost to investors.
-Auntie Anne’s requires investors to have to have nearly $200,000 in liquidity and double that ($400,000 exactly) in net worth.
+The franchise does offer flexible options to its investors—e.g., site locations ranging from inline and kiosk setups to food trucks and satellite locations— Auntie Anne’s requires investors to have to have $120,000 in liquidity and $400,000 in net worth.

-Pretzelmaker, however, has a franchise fee that’s potentially significantly lower than Auntie Anne’s franchise fee of $30,000.
-You could pay as little as $15,000 for a franchise fee if you decide to invest with Pretzelmaker.
-The Pretzelmaker franchise also has a much more attractive liquidity minimum for investors just starting out or current franchise owners looking into becoming multi-unit owners.
+Pretzelmaker, however, has a franchise fee that’s lower than Auntie Anne’s franchise fee of $30,000.
+You could pay as little as $15,000 for a franchise fee.
+The Pretzelmaker franchise also has a lower liquidity minimum for investors just starting out or current franchise owners looking into becoming multi-unit owners.
 Multi-unit ownership offers benefits, namely greater efficiency when it comes to training, hiring, and marketing your Pretzelmaker franchise location(s).
-More revenue streams are also possible.

-Whether you eventually expand into thriving new territories with Pretzelmaker or remain a single-unit owner, you have options.
+Whether you eventually expand into new territories as a multi-unit operator or remain a single-unit owner, you have options.